 “The best portion of a good man’s life: his little, nameless unremembered acts of kindness and love.”

-This year February 11-17 is Random Acts of Kindness Week, and November 3 is World Kindness Day.
+February 17 is Random Acts of Kindness Day, and November 13 is World Kindness Day.
 Two ideal events to think about what it means to be kind.
 We look at the question from two perspectives.
 First, we get some inspiration from the kindness of some favourite fictional characters, and then we make a list of the top ten acts of kindness you can offer to book lovers.

 One of a kind